remi-parain/dve/README.md

     dve -l host1,host2,host3 media/test.mp4

-If you're using a statically linked ffmpeg binary (recommended), then you'll also want to specify the path to that binary:

-    dve -e ~/bin/ffmpeg -l host1,host2,host3 media/test.mp4

-After the encoding is completed and the chunks stitched back together, you should end up with an output file named "test.mp4_new.mkv" in your current working directory.
+After the encoding is completed and the chunks stitched back together, you should end up with an output file named something like "original_new.mkv" in your current working directory.
 You can adjust output naming, but note that the output container format will currently always be mkv:

     dve -s .encoded.mkv -e ~/bin/ffmpeg -l host1,host2,host3 media/test.mp4

-dve automatically copies the local ffmpeg to remote systems for encoding, but this won't work if you want to mix architectures / OSes.
-If you ensure there's a valid ffmpeg install in the $PATH on each remote system, you can disable copying over the local encoder:

-    dve -d -l win1,win2,lin1,lin2 media/test.mp4

-This allows you to mix Windows/cygwin and Linux hosts on the same encoding job.
+Encoding currently breaks input videos into 1m (60s) chunks.
+This should give reasonable parallelism across a reasonable number of hosts.
+If you have many hosts you may need to adjust this down using -t.
+If you have a small number of hosts and a long video, you may wish to bump this up to encode larger chunks and get marginally better compression.
+Values larger than 300 (15m) are probably a waste of time.

+Since the ffmpeg situation in Ubuntu has been resolved, dve no longer tries to copy over your local copy of ffmpeg for encoding, which greatly simplifies the script logic.
+This means you need to have an ffmpeg binary on every system used for encoding, and if you specify a custom path, that custom path should be the same on every system.

 ## Benchmarks